 - When using combination therapy with insulin or other antidiabetic medications, the risks of hypoglycemia, its symptoms and treatment, and conditions that predispose to its development should be explained to patients and their family members.

-- Therapy with ACTOS, like other thiazolidinediones, may result in ovulation in some premenopausal anovulatory women.
+- Inform patients that therapy with ACTOS, like other thiazolidinediones, may result in ovulation in some premenopausal anovulatory women.
 As a result, these patients may be at an increased risk for pregnancy while taking ACTOS.
-Therefore, adequate contraception should be recommended for all pre-menopausal women who are prescribed ACTOS.
+Therefore, adequate contraception should be recommended for all premenopausal women who are prescribed ACTOS.

 Carcinogenesis, Mutagenesis, Impairment of Fertility